 LiQUORiCE.fm Creating The Vibe

-The Final Whistle - Matchday 11 Solomon & Osric
+The Final Whistle - Matchday 18 - Football Podcast Solomon & Osric

 Amidst much anticipation, Hopestreet Recordings is about to release Zretro’s self-titled debut album.
 Zretro vocalist Zima had a chat with DJ Osric from LiQUORiCE FM about how they got here.